 During this period, there was civil unrest and upheaval across Europe, from the French Revolution to the Peasants’ War.
 The English Civil Wars, which saw Catholics and monarchists fighting Protestants and Parliamentarians, had ended shortly beforehand.
 The differences between how chocolate and coffee, or chocolate and tea, were perceived represented these social tensions.

 Meanwhile, in Latin America, chocolate consumption remained a staple of everyday life.
 Clarence-Smith writes about how the majority of the region consumed chocolate regularly.
 Unlike in Europe, he explains, it was commonly consumed, especially among poorer communities.

 Chocolate was drunk up to four times a day.
 In Mexico, mole poblano was poultry cooked in chocolate and chilli.
 In Guatemala, it was part of breakfast.
 Venezuela drank an estimated one-quarter of its cocoa harvest every year.
 Lima had a guild of chocolate-makers.
 Many Central Americans continued to use cacao as currency.

 However, unlike the coffee and tea trades, chocolate struggled to make inroads through Asia.
-While it was popular in the Philippines, Clarence-Smith writes that elsewhere it failed to convert drinkers.
-Tea was more popular in Central and East Asia, North Africa, and what was then Persia.
-Coffee was favoured in Muslim countries, including much of South and Southeast Asia.
+While popular in the Philippines, Clarence-Smith writes that elsewhere it failed to convert drinkers.
+Tea was favoured in Central and East Asia, North Africa, and what was then Persia.
+Coffee was preferred in Muslim countries, including much of South and Southeast Asia.

 From Courts to School Yards